fuenwang/MixFairFace/README.md

 ## To-Do
 1. Release the pretrained model of balancedface and globalface.
 2. Reduce the memory usage of the proposed protocol.
+3. Rewrite dataloader to make easiler to use.